mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 #### Generators
 * Generators are iterators, but you can only iterate over them once.
-* Generators do not store all the values in memory, they generate the values on the fly.
+* Generators do'not store all the values in memory, they generate the values on the fly.
 * You use them by iterating over them, either with a ‘for’ loop or by passing them to any function or construct that iterates.
 * There are two ways generators:
-    - MUsing functions using _yield_ instead of _return_
+    - Using functions using _yield_ instead of _return_
-    - Using Generator expression
+    - Uisng Generator expression

 #### Implementing a generator